 29.5.1.3 Ten vulnerable unit points on the same flood plain belonging to one or more secondary victims are also removed.
-The primary victim divides the ten unit point losses among the secondary victims as he chooses, but the secondary victims themselves choose which units to remove.
+The primary victim divides the ten unit point losses among the secondary victims as he chooses, but the secondary victims themselves choose which units are to be lost.
 If the number of vulnerable unit points on the affected flood plain belonging to other players totals ten or less, all those other players automatically become secondary victims and all their vulnerable units are eliminated.

-29.5.1.4 If the primary victim has no vulnerable units on a flood plain, one of his coastal cities is eliminated.
+29.5.1.4 If the primary victim has no victim units on a flood plain, one of his coastal cities is eliminated.
 The primary victim chooses the city.
 If the primary victim has no coastal cities, he is unaffected by the flood.

-29.5.1.5 A primary or secondary victim holding Engineering (30.18) removes a maximum of seven unit points from a flood plain.
-If a primary victim holding Engineering has no units on a flood plain, one of his coastal cities is reduced rather than eliminated.
+29.5.1.5 A player who holds Engineering (30.18) who has units on a flood plain loses a maximum of seven unit points from flood, whether as a primary or secondary victim.
+If a primary victim who holds Engineering has no units on a flood plain, one of his coastal cities is reduced rather than eliminated.